Mizery/Treasure/README.md

 Explanation:
 ------------
-- Once you perform a search,a *.code.dump file will be made with in your current working containing all of the code that your search has provided.
+- Once you perform a search a *.code.dump file will be made within your current working containing all of the code that your search has provided.

 Installation:
 -------------